Pakatan Rakyat: Prevention of Terrorism Act (POTA) 2015

+Dissolution

-On 16 June 2015 DAP secretary-general Lim Guan Eng in a statement to the media announced that Pakatan Rakyat ceased to exist.
+On 16 June 2015, DAP secretary-general Lim Guan Eng announced in a statement to the media that Pakatan Rakyat had ceased to exist.
 DAP adviser Lim Kit Siang said the party's action was to recognise the current political reality.
 He added there was a need for a new political coalition based on principles, and not sheer power.

+Ideology

+Zaid Ibrahim issued a statement on Pakatan Rakyat's ideology, stating that in government, it would introduce anti-discrimination laws, set up a social safety net, establish a new education policy aimed at producing competitive graduates, especially among the Malays and Bumiputra, repeal the Internal Security Act and Printing Presses and Publications Act, amend the Official Secrets Act and Sedition Act to limit the government's power, and reform law enforcement institutions like the courts, the Royal Malaysian Police, and the Malaysian Anti-Corruption Commission.
+Zaid also said that the proposed anti-discrimination law would not require the repeal or amendment of Article 153 of the Constitution.

 Policies

 Pakatan Rakyat basic framework policies are: